microsoft/DNS-Challenge/DNSMOS/README.md

 ## Evaluation methodology:
 We have created a web-API for you to evaluate your audio clips.

-For access to the API, please send us an email to [dns_challenge@microsoft.com](dns_challenge@microsoft.com) with the following details:
+For access to the API, please complete the following form: https://forms.office.com/r/pRhyZ0mQy3
-Contact Name:
-Research Group/Institute/Company:
-Purpose of using DNSMOS:

 We will send you the **AUTH_KEY** that you can insert in the **dnsmos.py** script.